sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 #### Extra Legs

-Your monstrous minionís Speed increases by 15 feet.
+Your monstrous minion√≠s Speed increases by 15 feet.
 You must have access to at least one additional humanoid corpse that has been dead no more than 24 hours to graft this modification.

 #### Fine Stitchwork

 Your stitchwork is barely noticeable and with a heavy coat or similar accouterments your monstrous minion can pass for a living creature.
-When you graft this modification, make a leatherworkerís tools or sewing kit check.
+When you graft this modification, make a leatherworker√≠s tools or sewing kit check.
 Creatures must make a Perception check with a DC equal to your check result to visually determine that your minion is a monstrosity.

 #### Grafted Spell Invention